 Well, a week ago i couldnt pay up my DO bill and my droplets got deleted, meaning all the service i have on the droplet got cleaned out.

-And now that i got back on my feet financially, i paid up the DO bills and then messaged their support for help with my droplets if it can still be recovered back, but unfortunately the answer was NO, it cant be retrived.
+And now that i got back on my feet financially, i paid up the DO bills and then messaged their support for help with my droplets if it can still be recovered back, but unfortunately the answer was NO, it cant be retrieved.

 Which means i have start every project afresh, that got me angry actially and i have moved to the linode platform as at the time of wrting.

 Now i have to resetup a blog i host for an organization on DO using ghost cms back on linode, but due to improper documentation of how i did it the first development.

 Then i had to create linode servers and delete them all over again for more than 3-5 times due to errors i was encountering. but yeah now that i have fully set the Ghost CMS up on linode, i will share with you all on how i got it done.

 Firstly, you need to create a Linode account, using my referral link, you get $100 Linode Credit Free.

 After creating you account, login into your account and create a Linode, after that login into your linode server via SSH

 and then run the below commands